 What are your favorite ingredients in granola?

 Free from: sesame, peanut, egg, soy, dairy, refined sugar.
-See Notes for nut-free option.
+See Notes for nut-free and gluten free option.

 Makes about 12 cups